Arthritis is usually associated with growing older, but it can affect children too.

 When only a few joints are involved, children with juvenile arthritis may be treated with a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen or naproxen.
 Steroids injected directly into a particularly painful joint can reduce inflammation more quickly.

-Arthritis drugs such as methotrexate and infliximab may be added when many joints are involved or if systems persist.
+Disease-modifying drugs known as DMARDs (methotrexate is the most common), more recently developed medicines known as biologic response modifiers, and corticosteroids may be added when many joints are involved or if symptoms persist.

 Exercise is also an essential part of the treatment plan for children with juvenile arthritis.
 Physical activity can help reduce symptoms, keep muscles and joints strong, and preserve range of motion.